genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 * Each user might only have access to trades for specific customers.
 * By including these permissions in an event handler,  user A can only enter a trade on behalf of a specific set of clients and user B can only enter trades on behalf of a different set of clients.

 Similarly, you can have different users seeing different columns in the same grid.
 This could be used for a support function, for example, where you don’t want the support team to see specific columns of sensitive data, such as who the client for a trade is.
-It can be specified by GPAL.
+It can be specified by using GPAL.

 ### Users, profiles and rights

-We have rights codes, profiles and users.
+We have users, profiles and rights codes.

 A profile can have zero to many rights codes and zero to many users.

-So, if you have, say three roles, Trader, Support, and Operations, you set up the rights codes for each of these three profiles and then allocate each user to the appropriate profile.
+So if you have, say three roles, Trader, Support, and Operations, you set up the rights codes for each of these three profiles and then allocate each user to the appropriate profile.
 A user can have more than one profile, so you could allocate a superuser to all three profiles; that superuser would have the rights of all three profiles.

 You cannot allocate rights codes directly to a specific user.
 But there is nothing to stop you from creating a profile that has only one user.

 This information is held on the following tables:

 * PROFILE_RIGHT.
-For each profile, this lists the entities that the profile has the right to view
+For each profile, this lists the entities that the profile has the right to view.
 * PROFILE_USER.
 For each profile, this lists the users who have been allocated (and therefore, who have the rights in the relevant PROFILE_RIGHT table).
 * RIGHT_SUMMARY.
 This is created automatically by the system in real time.
 It maps all users to their rights.

 In this way, the rights are easily accessible at speed.
-AUTH MANAGER process manages this automatically.
-So if you add a new user or you update a profile with new rights, the RIGHT_SUMMARY is updated immediately and all the users in that profile receive the new right automatically.
+The AUTH_MANAGER process manages this automatically.
+So if you add a new user or you update a profile with new rights, the RIGHT_SUMMARY table is updated immediately and all the users in that profile receive the new right automatically.

-If the profile that has write access to an entity, then it automatically includes read rights.
+If the profile has write access to an entity, then it automatically includes read rights.

 ### Loading a list of users